cpl17/IntroDataScience/README.md

 Repository contains <mark>Rmd</mark> source code with pdf output files.

+The folders contain content reviewed in the course and my own addiontal practice.

 ## Introduction

 Work done for "Principles of Data Science" under Dr. Junshu Bao in Fall '19.